 I would also check out the following:-

-As a blogger you soon come to realise that a lot of the bigger bloggers don’t always write their own content.
+As a blogger, you soon come to realize that a lot of the bigger bloggers don’t always write their own content.

 This is especially so for food bloggers who often pay others to make recipes for their blogs.